 Overview

-Sustainable development goals emblemSustainable development is the key aspiration for the 21st century and incorporates issues of governance, democracy and citizenship and political participation.
-The study of governance processes and socio-economic and cultural levers for sustainable development are a main research focus within the School of Political Science and Sociology at NUI, Galway.
+Sustainable development goals emblemSustainable Development is a central aspiration for the 21st century and incorporates issues of governance, democracy and citizenship, and political participation.
+The study of governance processes and socio-economic and cultural levers for Sustainable Development are a major research focus within the School of Political Science and Sociology at the University of Galway.

 Contact